curtiswilkinson/react-collapsible-panel/README.md

 # React Collapsible Panel
 A simple Accordion component with sensible defaults.

-React collapsible simply takes a header, wrappers children, and displays them as an accordion with default animation, toggle icons, keyboard control and tab focusing.
+React collapsible simply takes a header, wrappers children, and displays them as an accordion with default animation, toggle icons and keyboard control.

 ## Usage Example